Erick, Oklahoma

 Erick (/ˈɪərɪk/ EER-ik) is a city in Beckham County, Oklahoma, United States.
 It is located 15 miles west of Sayre, the county seat, and 6 miles east of the Oklahoma-Texas border.
-The population was an even 1,000 at the time of the 2020 census.
+Its population was 1,000 at the time of the 2020 census.

 A post office, originally named Dennis, was established to serve the local community on November 8, 1900.
 This community developed along the Choctaw, Oklahoma and Gulf Railroad line (later the Chicago, Rock Island and Pacific Railway), built in 1902.
 On November 16, 1901, the name was changed to honor Beeks Erick, the townsite developer and president of the Choctaw Townsite and Improvement Company, and the town incorporated that year.